akeneo/pim-api-docs/content/concepts/asset-manager.md

 }
 ```

-So, now that our asset is ready, whenever the rule is launched, the PIM will automatically extrapolate the rule, by replacing the curlies reference, `{{product_ref}}` and `{{locale}}`, by their real values in the asset it's currently trying to link to products.
+So, now that our asset is ready, whenever the rule is launched, the PIM will automatically extrapolate the rule.
+It will replace the curlies reference, `{{product_ref}}` and `{{locale}}` by their actual values in the asset it's currently trying to link to products.

 The PIM, whenever it wants to link the `XMLD500_fr_FR_user_guide` asset to the right product, will interpret the rule as if it was written like this:
 ```json